domwakeling/pen-test-docker/README.md

 1. Run the image in terminal mode using `docker run -it pen-test`
 1. At the terminal, run `./scanner.py` or `python3 scanner.py`

-Or you can run the scanner directly from the image using `docker run -it pen-test python3 scanner.py`
+Or you can run the scanner direct from the image using `docker run -it pen-test python3 scanner.py`

-#### Running Locally
+#### Running On Local Host

-If you are going to run the port-scanner locally, you will need to:
+If you are going to run the port-scanner on your local computer, you will need to:
 1. Install python modules with `pip3 install -r requirements.txt`
 1. Install `nmap` using `apt install nmap` (or whatever package manager you use)